 When first coaching a new volleyball team, you need to start with the basics.

-The following are important skills players need to master before moving on to more important skills, drills, and strategies for playing volleyball.
+The following are important skills players need to master before moving on to the more important skills, drills, and strategies of playing volleyball.

 1. Elbow to wrist.

 The elbow to wrist technique is a skill for spiking a volleyball.
 This spiking technique is a skill that needs to be developed early.